-D. Service to Students
+D. Service to Students Highlights

-All Education Department faculty members provide advising to the Education Program students; many also act as chairs for graduate education students.
-In the past academic year undergraduate department faculty signed up for one weekend per semester to provide student tours for recruiting, and also for one week during the summer.
+All School of Education faculty members provide advising to the teacher education candidates; many also act as chairs for graduate education students.
+In the past academic year, undergraduate department faculty signed up for one weekend per semester to provide student tours for recruiting, and also for one week during the summer.
 Undergraduate faculty members helped with registration days in April, June, July, and August.
 Graduate faculty in the learning communities volunteered to attend recruiting meetings for potential learning communities and assist in calling and emailing potential graduate students for marketing their programs.